nguyenhuynhdat/nguyenhuynhdat.github.io/lessons/m34-essential-operating-system-applications.md

 ### 2. Text editor

-You always need a text editor when using Linux as all its configuration file is in text form.
-If you are a developer and write code in on a daily basis, Geany is also a very good text editor with its variation of plugins.
+You will also need a text editor because all configuration files of Linux are in text form.
+I was familiar with Geany because it came as default with Crunchbang, my beloved distro.
+It is a very good text editor and very powerful with its variation of plugins.

-I am choosing Geany because it came as default with Crunchbang, my beloved distro.
-Just do not want to change to any other.
 ```
 sudo apt-get install geany
 ```

-We often combine **geany** with **gksudo** command to edit system files.
-Do not combine it with sudo (it will mess up Geany configuration file).
+We often combine **geany** with **gksudo** command to edit system files. <span style="color:red">**Do not combine it with sudo**</span> (it will mess up Geany configuration file). <span style="color:blue">**Using GUI applications with gksu instead of sudo is a rule of thumb.**</span>

 ```
 gksudo geany /etc/fstab